liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 [**BaseScreenlet:**](https://github.com/liferay/liferay-screens/blob/master/android/library/core/src/main/java/com/liferay/mobile/screens/base/BaseScreenlet.java)
 the base class for all Screenlet classes.
-It receives user events from a screenlet's View, instantiates and calls the Interactors, and then updates the View with operation results.
+It receives user events from a Screenlet's View, instantiates and calls the Interactors, and then updates the View with operation results.
 Classes that extend it can override its [template methods](http://www.oodesign.com/template-method-pattern.html):